conjure-cp/conjure/docs/installation.rst

 Downloading a binary
 --------------------

-Conjure is available as a binary for most platforms.
+Conjure is available as a binary for Linux and MacOS.
-If it is available for your platform, you can just download it and run it.
+If it is available for your platform, you can just `download it <https://www.github.com/conjure-cp/conjure/releases/latest>`_ and run it.
 It may be useful to save the binary under a directory that is in your search PATH, so you do not have to type the full path to the Conjure executable to run it.

-TODO: link to executables will come here.

 Compiling from source
 ---------------------